thomastay/personal-blog/content/Blub framework lifecycle.md

 1. Blub now has its own International Standards Organization and Working groups.
 They mostly comprise bored megacorp employees trying to get their side projects into Blub.
 1. Users lash out on #{CURRENT_SOCIAL_MEDIA} about slow products and unreliable service.
 Turns out Blub really only applied to Blub domain, not to Glorp domain.
 Oops!
 1. People try to write new frameworks for Glorp, but their managers keep telling them "Don't reinvent the wheel" and "Reuse legacy code" (aka. be fungible)
 1. **Blubx** emerges, an extension language for Blub that transpiles to Glorp.
-The missing piece to the puzzle is unlocked.
+All your Blub code is automatically Blubx code.
 1. Blubx takes the world by storm.
 People trip over themselves to write transpilers, minifiers, optimizers, linkers (aka. `macroexpand`) for Blubx.
 1. $BIG_COMPANY_HERE adopts Blubx.
 Giant codebases are written in Blubx.
 Papers are written about Blubx.
 You can get a career in Blubx.
 1. The cracks in Blubx start to show.
 Users complain that it is still too slow, devs complain that the transpilation process is too confusing.